 Mrs. Moore holds a Bachelor’s degree in Classics from the University of Texas at Austin and has a Texas Teacher Certification for Latin, History, and History Secondary Education.
 She has over 15 years of experience teaching Latin and has published multiple Latin textbooks including Libellus de Historia (History Readers A-C), Latin for Teachers, Latin Alive!
 (Books 1-3), and Latin Alive Reader: Latin Literature from Cicero to Newton.
 She also has served numerous other schools through her consulting and teacher training seminars.
 Mrs. Moore has been at Grace since 2002 and has served as both a teacher and administrator.
 As a teacher she has a unique ability to instill an enthusiasm for classical literature and languages in students of all ages and skill levels.
 She also provides leadership to our campus through her role as an Upper School lead teacher.

 Mr. Shell holds a Bachelor’s degree in Mathematics from Texas A&M University as well as an M.A.T. in Mathematics Education from the University of Texas at Dallas.
-He has been teaching for over 15 years and joined Grace Academy in 2014.
-In addition to teaching all things mathematical, Mr. Shell also engages students by holding fun events like the annual Pi Day celebration and serving as the faculty sponsor for Grace Academy’s S.T.E.M. club.
+He has been teaching for over 23 years and joined Grace Academy in 2014.
+In addition to teaching mathematics, Mr. Shell also enjoys holding fun events like the annual Pi Day celebration.
+He served on a senior thesis faculty panel for 4 consecutive years at his previous school.

 Mrs. Stringfellow holds a Bachelor’s degree in Literature from the University of Texas at Austin as well as an M.Ed. in Counseling and Personnel Services from the University of Maryland.
 Her past experience includes teaching English as a second language in Okinawa, Japan, as well as working as a director and producer.
 Mrs. Stringfellow has taught at Grace since 2013, and her students grow in their artistic abilities through her work with the Grammar drama program and the school yearbook.